mardiros/mardiros.github.io/README.md

 reading the configuration.
 It let maximum of flexibility and keep the loaded python object as a single point of truth for the configuration.

+### Pydantricks

+[Pydantricks](https://mardiros.github.io/pydantricks/) is a library to build fake pydantic models.
+It use Faker under the hood, to have clean fake models.

+The documentation is available at: [https://mardiros.github.io/pydantricks/](https://mardiros.github.io/pydantricks/).

 ## Rust libraries en tools

 ### Rustaman